Silence

 Parametric silence

-Perfect, but what about other patterns that live alongside the main pattern?
-A silence in an auxilliary pattern will cause a ’parametric silence’ to happen.
+What about the other patterns that live alongside the main pattern?
+A silence in an auxilliary pattern will cause a parametric silence to happen.
 Take a look at the following example:

 @swim